COSD-PANDA/seaboard/src/get-started.md

 * xml
 * API

-Organzing the data into resources contained in datasets allows us to offer the same data in different formats or at different granularities.
+Organizing the data into resources contained in datasets allows us to offer the same data in different formats or at different granularities.

 #### Data dictionaries